Goobber33/Pandas-Air-Quality-Dataset/README.md

 Additional columns are available in the dataset but are not used in this demo.

-## Installation

-To run this project, you’ll need Python and `pandas`.
-Install dependencies with:

-bash
-pip install pandas

 ## Usage

 1. Clone this repository and navigate to the project directory.